Uninen/garmin-connect-to-json/README.md

 ## Configuration

 1. Add your Garmin Connect username and password to `GARMIN_CONNECT_USERNAME` and `GARMIN_CONNECT_PASSWORD` environment variables (or into `.env` file in the root of your project).

+Note: If you plan to use this script inside a CI pipeline, consider setting `PLAYWRIGHT_BROWSERS_PATH=0` environment variable which forces the installation of the required browser inside `node_modules` which allows the binary to be cached as well.
+(See my [notes about running in GitLab CI](https://til.unessa.net/gitlab/playwright-gitlab-ci/) for more.)

 ## Usage